Tuning into the Fox News debate last night, 9 o'clock.

 I have to tell you, this was an amazing debate performance.

-Not amazing because it was effective, amazing because I saw the destruction of a presidential campaign over those two hours.
+Amazing because I saw the destruction of a presidential campaign over those two hours.

 It really was remarkable.

-And then last night in the Kelly file, Megan Kelly went from moderating back to the host chair of her eponymous show, and had Dr. Krauthammer on, and she said, Charles, what is your reaction to the debate?
+And then last night in the Kelly file, Megan Kelly went from moderating back to the host chair of her eponymous show and had Dr. Krauthammer on.

 The real story is the collapse of Trump in this debate.

-The fact is he was out of place.
+The fact is, he was out of place.

-And when you think about it, when he's free form, when he's uninterrupted, when he can do the flight of ideas, when he can go on on his own and ramble, he's entertaining, he's sharp, and uh he's actually amusing.
+And when you think about it, when he's free form, when he's uninterrupted, when he can do the flight of ideas, when he can go on on his own and ramble, he's entertaining, he's sharp, and he's actually amusing.

-But here when he was controlled and in a tight setting, he was lost for most of the debate.
+But here, when he was controlled and in a tight setting, he was lost for most of the debate.

-And I think it showed that he was in a group of professional politicians whom he mocks, and yet they, as a group and individually, were able to handle it and to be sharp and persuasive most of the time, but they left him out in the cold.
+And I think it showed that he was in a group of professional politicians whom he mocks, and yet they as a group and individually were able to handle it and to be sharp and persuasive most of the time, but they left him out in the cold.

-Message, you outsiders who think you can come in join our club.
+Message, you outsiders who think you can come and join our club, don't even think about it.

-Politics is its own business, and you just don't come in here and crash our business as a brash outsider Making fun of us and mocking us and telling us what's wrong with us.
+Politics is its own business, and you just don't come in here and crash our business as a brash outsider making fun of us and mocking us and telling us what's wrong with us.

 That's the message there.